rogelioolarte/cvdotai/README.md

 ## Usage

-1. Upload a resumé in PDF or Word format.
+1. Upload a resumé in PDF.
 2. Enter the text of the job offer.
 3. Receive recommendations to improve the match between the candidate’s profile and the job offer.